The Best Ways to Store and Manage Medical Images

 This scenario with Joseph shows how time-consuming this method of image sharing is.
 Not only is it an inconvenience for Joseph, but the entire process also delays when he receives a final diagnosis.

-Now let’s take this same scenario but with another form of medical image exchange – specifically with RamSoft’s QR SNAP™.
+Now let’s take this same scenario but with another form of medical image exchange – specifically with RamSoft’s complete medical imaging patient app, Blume.

 Joseph arrives at the hospital for his appointment to get a second opinion on his case.
-The first hospital he initially visited provided him with a QR code with his images and report embedded by using QR SNAP™ – at this second hospital, Joseph just needs to show his physician his QR code for them to immediately view and access this data.
+The first hospital he initially visited provided him with a QR code with his images and report embedded by using QR SNAP™ – at this second hospital, Joseph just needs to share with his physician his images and reports from Blume for them to immediately view and access this data.
 Joseph doesn’t have to worry about obtaining his images or waiting longer than needed to receive a diagnosis.

 It’s perfectly normal to weigh your medical image storage cloud and medical image sharing cloud options for your organization or enterprise.
 After all, how you go about medical image management will be key in reducing long-term costs and achieving greater interoperability.

-Get in touch with us if you have any questions or concerns about your imaging workflow.
+Get in touch with us if you have any questions or concerns about your imaging workflow…or you’re interested in learning how OmegaAI can transform your healthcare ecosystem.
 We’re always happy to help!